Best CS2 Entry-Fraggers: Top 5 For 2026

 You may have heard the phrase “XANTARES peek” before, and with good reason.
 Aurora‘s aggressive rifler XANTARES is among the best CS2 entry-fraggers, known for his absurdly quick wide peeks that leave his opponents wondering what on Earth just happened.
 He’s an absolute expert at opening up rounds for Aurora, and against lesser opposition, he consistently dominates the server.
 The only thing you could really say against XANTARES is that he often falls off a cliff against the top, top opponents, whereas the best CS2 entry-fraggers above him perform slightly better in this regard.

-Vitality are coming off the back of the greatest Counter-Strike season ever right now, a team of truly exceptional individuals.
-But, ultimately, their greatness is partly due to the fact that they’re a lot more than the sum of their parts, which is why their entry-fragger, flameZ, only makes it to third on this list.
-2025 has been a remarkable “coming-of-age” year for flameZ, who has leveled up his game several tiers this year.
-He has a huge opening success rate as one of the best CS2 entry-fraggers, and without his great numbers, Vitality wouldn’t have been able to dominate the first half of 2025.
+Vitality are coming off the back of arguably the greatest Counter-Strike yeat ever right now, a team of truly exceptional individuals.
+But, ultimately, their greatness is partly due to the fact that they’re a lot more than the sum of their parts, which is why their entry-fragger, flameZ, only makes it to second on this list.
+2025 was a remarkable “coming-of-age” year for flameZ, who leveled up his game several tiers last year.
+He has a huge opening success rate as one of the best CS2 entry-fraggers, and without his great numbers, Vitality wouldn’t have been able to dominate throughout 2025.

 1. donk (Team Spirit)